 Fuego is a stratovolcano in the Central American volcanic arc that erupts crystal-rich lavas of basalt to basaltic-andesite composition.
 It has been continuously active since 1999.
 Typical activity includes dozens of small-scale explosive eruptions each day.

-For the latest volcano activity status from INSIVUMEH, click here or here for the google translation to English.
+For the latest volcano activity status from INSIVUMEH, click here.